Voting Record — Patrick Mercer MP, Newark (11109)

 6 Jul 2004Became Shadow Minister (Homeland Security), Home Affairs

-11 Jun 2004Stopped being a member of the Draft Civil Contingencies Bill (Joint Committee)
+11 Jun 2004Stopped being Member, Draft Civil Contingencies Bill (Joint Committee)

-28 May 2004Became a member of the Draft Civil Contingencies Bill (Joint Committee)
+28 May 2004Became Member, Draft Civil Contingencies Bill (Joint Committee)

 10 May 2004Became Shadow Minister (Homeland Security), Home, Constitutional & Legal Affairs